-tzclock, short for "Timezone Clock", is a very nice-looking configurable analog clock program for GNU/Linux desktops.
-It is by default dull and uninteresting and it default face doesn't even have a second hand.
-Don't let that fool you, it is very configurable and it is easy to make it be a very nice analog clock.
+tzclock, short for "Timezone Clock", is a very nice-looking configurable analog clock for GNU/Linux.
+It is by default dull and uninteresting and it default clock face doesn't even have a second hand.
+Don't let that fool you, it is highly configurable and it is easy to make it show very nice and highly useful analog clock.

-tzclock offers a lot of configuration options.
+tzclock has a lot of other configuration options.
 The more interesting ones are:

 |-a||Always on top|